 If you are not a native English speaker, SPIE recommends that your manuscript be professionally edited prior to submission.
 SPIE authors will receive a 15% discount off the language editing services provided by Editage, an independent editorial service recommended by SPIE.
 Please note that use of this service does not guarantee editorial acceptance by an SPIE journal.
 You should avoid making additional changes to your manuscript after receiving the edited version, as grammatical errors maybe introduced.
 More detailed information can be found at editage.com/spie.

-Letter: A short technical communication of significant interest intended for rapid publication in the JEI Letters section of the journal.
-The manuscript length may not exceed four printed journal pages.
+Letter: A short technical communication of significant interest intended for rapid publication in the OE Letters section of the journal.
+The manuscript length may not exceed eight typeset journal pages.
 This corresponds to approximately 4000 words (excluding title, abstract, and author information); figures will further reduce the maximum word content.
-A page length estimator is available to help determine final typeset page length.
+Estimate 250 words per figure.

 Regular Paper: A full-length manuscript presenting original work intended as a regular contribution to the journal.